LooDaHu/ARORA_General_-Introduction/Welcome file.md

 A((example1)) -- - --> J(urls.py *)
 ```
 Note:
  1. The file structure of the application should like this figure.
 And please remeber those 		   files are vital for the application, and do not delete them casually, except migration files.
-And I will explain why migration files as
+And I will explain why migration files can be deleted at later content.
  2. There are five files with STAR notation need us to work on.
-Let's get into there.
+Let's get into there one by one.

 ## Models.py
 We can create our models at models.py.